 Buchanan grew up with five siblings in a blue-collar household in a small town near Detroit, Michigan.
 He served six years in the Air National Guard and worked his way through college.
 The self-made businessman is a respected leader in Florida’s business community.
 Buchanan previously served as chairman of the Florida chapter of the Young Presidents’ Organization, the Florida Chamber of Commerce and the Sarasota Chamber of Commerce.
 He was also a member of the Board of the U.S. Chamber and in 2005 he was inducted into the Tampa Bay Business Hall of Fame.

-In addition, Buchanan is a dedicated philanthropist who has committed himself to diverse community causes, including the Boys and Girls Club, the Community Foundation of Sarasota County, the Walk to Cure Juvenile Diabetes, the American Heart Walk, the Mote Marine Laboratory, and the Ringling Museum of Art.
+In addition, Congressman Buchanan is a dedicated philanthropist.
+He has committed himself to diverse community causes, including the Boys and Girls Club, the Community Foundation of Sarasota County, the Walk to Cure Juvenile Diabetes, the American Heart Walk, the Mote Marine Laboratory and the Ringling Museum of Art.

-A husband and father, Buchanan lives in Longboat Key, Florida with his wife of more than 30 years.
-Mr. and Mrs. Buchanan have two grown sons, James and Matt.
+A husband and father, Congressman Buchanan lives in Longboat Key, Florida with Sandy, his wife of more than 40 years.
+Vern and Sandy have two grown sons, James and Matt and nine grandchildren.